composablehorizons/compose-icons/icons-font-awesome-solid-cmp/README.md

-# Font Awesome solid icons for Compose Multiplatform
+# Font Awesome Solid icons for Compose Multiplatform

-A Compose Multiplatform icon library with all available Font Awesome solid icons.
+A Compose Multiplatform icon library with all available Font Awesome Solid icons.

 ## Installation